Human Resources – HR department

 HR Manager may provide coaching to managers directly, or he/she may refer an employee to a management class or consultant.
 Take the referral.
 The class or consulting is worth his/her time.

-In addition, HR department should help employees in the following areas:
+In addition, the HR department should help employees in the following areas:

 - Help people find the job that’s right for them